-We have three esteemed, panelists, and each of them will tell us a story.
+We have three esteemed panelists, and each of them will tell us a story.
 But only one will be telling the truth.
 You have to guess which.
 And that’s the game.

 Our panelists all come from podcasts we really admire.
 From Business Wars, which chronicles epic company rivalries, meet David Brown.
-From Death Sex and Money, the show that talks about the things people don’t talk about, it’s great to have you Anna Sale.
+From Death Sex and Money, the show that talks about the things people don’t talk about, it’s great to have you, Anna Sale.
 From The Thread, which explores history’s interlocking lives and events, may I introduce the one and only Sean Braswell.

 HOFFMAN: So, listeners, listen closely.
 Only one of the following panelists is telling a true story of an American company’s expansion into China.
 The other two are artfully lying.

-If you guess correctly, tweet us at @mastersofscale when you hear this sound below, and you might just win the “bonus prize”.
+If you guess correctly, tweet us at @mastersofscale when you hear this sound below, and you might just win the bonus prize.
 What’s the bonus prize?

 NARRATOR: It’s Aunt Ida’s complete hostess serving selection in artificial silver plate.
-Featuring a coffee service, punch bowl set, champagne cooler, and a large serving tray with matching chip and dip tray.
+Featuring a coffee service, punch bowl set, champagne cooler, and a large serving tray with matching chip-and-dip tray.
 All furnished by the Aunt Ida manufacturing company.
 Now, back to you Reid!

 HOFFMAN: We’ll start with Panelist Number One, David Brown from the new hit podcast Business Wars.

 DAVID BROWN: I want to take you back to Groupon, you remember Groupon?
 I mean, it’s not doing gangbusters in the US right now but back in 2011, it was a different story.
-And the company was thinking, ok, how do you grow, how do you take advantage of the size at the moment, the momentum they had.
+And the company was thinking, okay, how do you grow, how do you take advantage of the size at the moment, the momentum they had.
 And the answer was kind of obvious: you look abroad.
 And the biggest kahuna out there was China.

 Groupon moved really fast and the management team wasn’t exactly steeped in Chinese culture.
 So, they found a partner fairly early, WeChat.
 They recommended doing something called the “digital red pockets” campaign, this is sort of like an online version of those traditional red envelopes that older Chinese use to give kids money.